alielw/APS-NGS-day1-PM/README.md

 * Copy the reference genome to this new folder

         cp /usr/local/extras/Genomics/workshops/NGS_AdvSta_2020/NGS_data/Reference/Hmel2.fa /fastdata/$USER/1.align/ref

-* Index the genome
+* Index the genome using HISAT2

         hisat2-build -f Hmel2.fa Hmel2

-This commands takes around five minutes to finish.
+This command indexes the reference genome fasta file and outputs six files: .1.ht2  .2.ht2  .3.ht2  .4.ht2  .5.ht2  .6.ht2 ...
+These files constitute the index.It will take around five minutes to finish.
 While this is running, move onto section two to familiarise yourself with HISAT2 and prepare your command to map reads to the reference genome.
 When `hisat2-build` has finished you can then run HISAT2.

 ## 2. Align RNA-seq reads to reference

 Map RNA-seq reads to a reference genome using [HISAT2](https://ccb.jhu.edu/software/hisat2/manual.shtml).

- * **Map reads to genome with HISAT2**

-        hisat2 reference_genome forward.fastq reverse.fastq
+We need to supply the trimmed RNA-seq reads and indexed reference genome.

 There are many different mapping parameters you can specify, see [here](https://ccb.jhu.edu/software/hisat2/manual.shtml).
 While it is often suffient to run HISAT2 with default settings, there are a number of parameters that should be considered:

 **-q** Reads are FASTQ files.
 FASTQ files usually have extension .fq or .fastq.
 FASTQ is the default format.